Frequently Asked Questions

 Yes, strains that added to your account are only visible to you.Do you accept samples from institutions outside the United States?Do I need to send known controls with every order?

 Known controls are only required for validation of new assays.
 We automatically save control samples at our facility, so you do not need to send them with every order.

 How much to do you charge for creating new assays?

-We offer our assay design expertise at NO CHARGE if known controls can be provided, or $195 without known controls.I have a strain that is not on your lists, how do I arrange for testing of these mice?
+For new assays we offer our design expertise at NO CHARGE if known controls can be provided, or $295 without known controls.I have a strain that is not on your lists, how do I arrange for testing of these mice?

 If the strain is commercially available, send us an email and we will look into it.
 We will let you know within 24 hours if we can do the testing.
 We may already have all the necessary primers, but not have the strain built into our system.
 If the strain is not commercially available, but can be detected using the targets we have available, you can create your own strains in your account and provide us the available targets.
 If we do not have the necessary targets/alleles available, there is a link in your account to a submission page for submitting new targets for assay designs.
 We offer assay designs free of charge.What are Hydrolysis Probes?

 Hydrolysis probes are probes that are hydrolyzed during the amplification process, releasing the fluorophores to allow detection of amplified products.
 They offer the advantage of an extra layer of specificity for target detection.What is SYBR?

 SYBR green is an intercalating dye that allows real time detection of product amplification.
 When combined with melt curve analysis it provides a higher level of specificity.

 We offer uniform pricing, with no hidden costs or volume discounts.
 Our goal is to make the genotyping process as simple and affordable as possible for all of our clients.